MarkGotham/Serial_Analyser/README.md

 ### [PC Sets](./pc_sets.py)

-Supporting data setting out the properties of pc sets with cardinality 2, 3, 4, and 6
+Supporting data setting out the properties of pc sets with cardinality 2-10
-(dyads, trichords, tetrachords, and hexachords) along with functions for retrieving one such property directly from another, or directly from any list of pitch classes
+(dyads, trichords, tetrachords, ...) along with functions for retrieving one such property directly from another, or directly from any list of pitch classes
 (e.g. `pitchesToIntervalVector`).